 Did you know that the cable car of Koblenz has the highest passenger capacity in the world?
 It can transport up to 7600 people per hour!

-Even though it’s located at only 10 minutes from the city center of Koblenz, the Weingut Göhlen is a real oasis of peace where you can enjoy a glass of wine during warm summer nights on their terrace.
+Even though it’s located only 10 minutes from the city center of Koblenz, the Weingut Göhlen is a real oasis of peace where you can enjoy a glass of wine during warm summer nights on their terrace.

-Most of the castles were built by princes between the 12th and 14th century to protect their territory and mineral holdings.
+Most of the castles were built by princes between the 12th and 14th centuries to protect their territory and mineral holdings.
 In the 13th century, they shifted their business model and started collecting tolls from the ships so that they could cross “their territory” (often delimited by a simple rope).

-The best Rhine castles are, in my opinion,
+The best Rhine castles are, in my opinion:

-- Burg Maus (Castle Mouse) and its counterpart Burg Katz castle (Cat Castle) in Sankt Goarshausen
+- Burg Maus (Castle Mouse) and its counterpart Burg Katz Castle (Cat Castle) in Sankt Goarshausen

 - the Pfalzgrafenstein Castle built on an island